The Politics of Personalized News Aggregation: General model

-In general, policy polarization is disciplined by the influential coalition with the smallest policy latitude.
-Marginal news distributions affect policy polarization through policy latitudes, whereas the joint news distribution does so through the news configuration, holding marginal news distributions constant.
+Theorem \ref{thm_general_main} conveys two important messages.
+First, policy polarization is in general disciplined by the influential coalition with the smallest policy latitude and is strictly positive.
+Second, marginal signal distributions affect policy polarization through policy latitudes, whereas the joint signal distribution does so through the configuration matrix, holding marginal signal distributions constant.

-\paragraph{Comparative statics} We first examine factors that affect policy polarization through influential coalitions, holding marginal news distributions (hence policy latitudes) fixed.
-Our starting observation is that enriching the news configuration enriches influential coalitions and, by Theorem \ref{thm_general_main}, reduces policy polarization.
+The remainder of this appendix investigates the comparative statics of policy polarization regarding influential coalitions, holding marginal signal distributions (and, hence, voters' policy latitudes) fixed.
+Our starting observation is that enriching the configuration matrix enriches influential coalitions and, by Theorem \ref{thm_general_main}, reduces policy polarization.
 Formally, we say that $\bm{\chi}$ is \emph{richer than $\bm{\chi}'$} and write $\bm{\chi} \succeq \bm{\chi}'$ if $\bm{\chi}$ prescribes more voting recommendation profiles than $\bm{\chi}'$.